epsilonrt/EmbedStaticToSharedLib/README.md

 }
 ```

-### Compilation
+## With gcc on Linux or other Unix-like systems

-The source files are in src/, the header files in include/.
 First, create the directories that will contain the generated files:

 ```bash
 mkdir -p obj lib bin